yuvilio/es6-scratch-notebook/content/posts/basic-es6/02/004-webpack-intro.md

 Now when we browser to `http://localhost:9000/`, we'll see the html rendered and  the `console.log()` output,  'hey there'.

+Notice you might not see an actual bundle getting generated when using webpack-dev-server.
+It seems to load in the browser from memory (but still appear as  a file). see [here for explanation](https://www.youtube.com/watch?v=HNRt0lODCQM).
+Also notice, webpack-dev-server seems to work better with some command line flags (for entry and output files, ..) rather than just config

 Want to refresh on js change?
 Turn the [watch](https://webpack.js.org/configuration/watch/#watch) option on